neutrofoton/neutrofoton.github.io/source/_posts/2016-03-27-configure-boost-c-plus-plus-on-xcode.markdown

 The last is rebuild the above code on selected IDE.
 We should not got any errors once the IDE can detect the <a href="http://www.boost.org/">Boost</a> directory path.

+The sample of this article can be downloaded <a href="https://github.com/neutrofoton/SimpleBoost">here</a>

 <h4>Reference<h4>
 <ol type="1">
 <li>